-The under-turning around the hub region can be mainly observed for the baseline and the tip endwall contouring and is much less pronounced for the hub contouring and the hub & tip combination, see Fig. 11 (b).
-The reason is that the flow angle is strongly influenced by the high loss region No.4.
-Figure 13 shows the total pressure contours and the exit flow angle contours for the baseline and the hub & tip contouring.
-In the case of the baseline, there is a large under-turning region corresponding to the high loss at No.4.
-On the contrary, over-turning is observed at around the high loss at No.1.
-In the case of the hub and tip contouring, the under-turning is decreased by the reduced loss at No.4.
-Also the overturning is decreased by the reduced loss at No.1.
-Tentatively we can conclude that there is a concentrated vortex around the high loss region No.4 and the rotational direction is opposite to the Hp, see Fig. 1.

-However, the question remains, what are the reasons behind the high losses at No.3 and No.4?
+The underturning around the hub region can be mainly observed for the base line and the tip end wall contouring and is much less pronounced for the hub contouring and the hub and tip combination (see Fig. 11, bottom).
+The reason is that the flow angle is strongly influenced by the high loss region No. 4.
+Figure 13 shows the total pressure contours and the exit flow angle contours for the base line and the hub and tip contouring.
+In the case of the base line, there is a large underturning region corresponding to the high loss at No. 4.
+On the contrary, overturning is observed at around the high loss at No. 1.
+In the case of the hub and tip contouring, the underturning is decreased by the reduced loss at No. 4.
+Also, the overturning is decreased by the reduced loss at No. 1.
+Tentatively, we can conclude that there is a concentrated vortex around the high loss region No. 4 and the rotational direction is opposite to the $H_p$ (see Fig. 1).
+However, the question remains: What are the reasons behind the high losses at Nos.
+3 and 4?
 Therefore, a particle trace visualization was carried out.
-The particle was released at the points A, B, C, D, and E, as shown in Fig. 13 top-left.
+The particle was released at points A, B, C, D, and E, as shown in Fig. 13, top-left.